Wanderer above the Sea of Fog

-Wanderer above the Sea of Fog is a painting by German Romantic artist Caspar David Friedrich made in 1818.
+Wanderer above the Sea of Fog is a painting by German Romanticist artist Caspar David Friedrich in 1818.
 It depicts a man standing upon a rocky precipice with his back to the viewer; he is gazing out on a landscape covered in a thick sea of fog through which other ridges, trees, and mountains pierce, which stretches out into the distance indefinitely.

 It has been considered one of the masterpieces of the Romantic movement and one of its most representative works.
-The painting has been widely interpreted as an emblem of self-reflection or contemplation of life's path, and the landscape is widely considered to evoke the sublime.
+The painting has been interpreted as an emblem of self-reflection or contemplation of life's path, and the landscape is considered to evoke the sublime.
 Friedrich was a common user of Rückenfigur (German: Rear-facing figure) in his paintings; Wanderer above the Sea of Fog is perhaps the most famous Rückenfigur in art due to the subject's prominence.
-The painting also expresses Friedrich's German liberal and nationalist feeling by depicting the figure wearing an Altdeutsche ("Old German") outfit, which was associated with the nationalist movement and banned by the states of the German Confederation in 1819.
+The painting has also been interpreted as an expression of Friedrich's German liberal and nationalist feeling.

 While Friedrich was respected in German and Russian circles, Wanderer above the Sea of Fog and Friedrich's work in general were not immediately regarded as masterpieces.
 Friedrich's reputation improved in the early 20th century, and in particular during the 1970s; Wanderer became particularly popular, appearing as an example of "popular art" as well as high culture on books and other works.
-The provenance of the artwork after its creation is unknown, but by 1939 was on display in the gallery of Wilhelm August Luz in Berlin, and was acquired by the Hamburger Kunsthalle in Hamburg, Germany in 1970 where it has been displayed ever since.
+The provenance of the artwork after its creation is unknown, but by 1939, it was on display in the gallery of Wilhelm August Luz in Berlin, and in 1970, it was acquired by the Hamburger Kunsthalle in Hamburg, Germany, where it has been displayed ever since.